-Wixie includes many activities you can use to assess student knowledge.
-For example, a level 1 language arts activity might ask students to identify elements of a story like character traits and setting.
-Level 1 activities in math, science, and social studies typically involve definitions and labeling.
+Wixie includes many templates you can use to assess student knowledge.
+For example, a level 1 language arts assignment might ask students to identify elements of a story like character traits and setting.
+Level 1 templates in math, science, and social studies typically involve definitions and labeling.

 Students can use Wixie’s paint tools and clip art library to create illustrations demonstrating their knowledge.
 Students might create illustrated word problems by combining images that help them visualize numbers and quantities with number sentences they write to articulate the values.

 Level one tasks make great formative assessments, helping you quickly evaluate existing knowledge.
 Level one tasks can also be used to determine whether students are ready to engage with more complex ideas or apply knowledge to solve a problem.

 Such projects are considered level 1 because students really only need to know definitions to complete the task.

 Level 2 - Conceptual Thinking

 Level 2 tasks require students to think about the things they know.
 Level 2 tasks involve sorting, classification, and comparison.
 In addition to knowing facts and details, students are asked to summarize and prioritize information.

 Teachers can assign existing Wixie sorting or classification templates or create their own customized organizers like an umbrella organizer for summarizing and identifying a main idea.

 Students can also choose from the graphic organizer templates available to them to organize information on their own.
 They may use text bubbles to show connections between ideas and processes.
 By combining text, images, and voice recording, they can share summaries and comparisons with projects like book cover design and If/But Comparatives.